 Natural gas and propane gas dryers use a gas burner to create heat, but otherwise, they operate the same as an electric dryer.
 There may be a significant difference in energy use over the long run between a gas and electric dryer.
 Installation needs differ between gas and electric dryers.
 Also, there can be a notable difference in how much it costs to purchase each type of dryer.

-There are also two options for gas powered clothes dryers.
+There are two options for gas-powered clothes dryers.
 They can be fueled by either natural gas or liquid propane gas.
 Gas dryers always need to be vented to the outside.

 An advantage of natural gas dryers over electric dryers is faster drying of clothes which means less time spent on laundry.
 Natural gas dryers are more gentle on fabrics because clothes are dried more quickly at specific temperatures to adequately evaporate water from the fabric.